weekendesk/OTA-API-Developer-Guide/source/index.html.md

 # ARI Updates

-The updates of Availability, Rates and Inventory are performed by the Channel partner to Weekendesk system.<br>Data receive via these updates are reflected in the product displayed on the front which are updated consequently.<br>
+The updates of Availability, Rates and Inventory are performed by the ChannelManager partner to Weekendesk system.<br>Data receive via these updates are reflected in the product displayed on the front which are updated consequently.<br>
 In details<br>
 - The <b> OTA_HotelAvailNotifRQ </b> handles Availability, Restrictions and Inventory<br>
 - The <b> OTA_HotelRateAmountNotifRQ </b> handles the prices for each Rate

 ## Update Availability

-The Channel partner can Open or Close the availability of any RatePlan of any Room mapped with Weekendesk.
+The ChannelManager partner can Open or Close the availability of any RatePlan of any Room mapped with Weekendesk.
 Once Closed, the RatePlan will not be available for sale on the Website and Applications.

 <aside class="success">
 Remember - The Availability is per RatePlan.
 If your Room has more than one RatePlan <b>only the RatePlan that is specified in the request</b> will be Closed (or Opened).